MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-view-edit-create-mdb-policies.md

 :::image type="content" source="media/m365defender.png" alt-text="Screenshot of the Microsoft Defender portal." lightbox="media/m365defender.png":::

+<a name='view-existing-device-protection-policies-in-microsoft-365-defender'></a>

-### View existing device protection policies in Microsoft 365 Defender
+### View existing device protection policies in Microsoft Defender XDR

 1. In the Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)), in the navigation pane, choose **Device configuration**.
 Policies are organized by operating system (such as **Windows client**) and policy type (such as **Next-generation protection** and **Firewall**).